“It is not enough to be against something; you have to tell people what you are for.” — Jack Kemp

 Both the national economies now in trouble, and the US in its effort to avoid their fate, could be helped immensely by the re-establishment of an international regime of sound and stable currencies.
 Jack Kemp developed a gold mine of principles and proposals to address this very problem.
 The US – as well as the world’s monetary order – could not be better served than to reconsider his prophetic insistence that prosperity must begin with sound and honest money.

-(Congressman Ryan (R-Wisconsin) is the Chairman of the House Budget Committee.)
+(Congressman Ryan (R-Wisconsin) is the Speaker of the United States House of Representatives)